 This is a common occurrence due to the fact that most new homes will sell shortly after completion.
-This over representation was found to lack statistical significance during the modeling process.
+This over representation was found to have statistical significance and results are reflected in the model.

 Sales Sample Representation of Population Above Grade Living Area